AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

     }; ----------------------------------------------+     |
 }; --------------------------------------------------------+</code></pre>

-Essentially, each layer is a nested metafunction, except the *0*th one.
+Essentially, each layer is a submetafunction, except the *0*th one.
 A layer's number suggests its position in the outmost metafunction.
 To invoke the (*n* + 1)th layer, the *n*th layer must be instantiated first.
-Therefore, the *n*th layer is defined recursively, with the *0*th layer serving as the base case, which can be invoked directly.
+Therefore, the *n*th layer is defined recursively, with the *0*th layer serving as the base case, which is directly invocable.

-This is the explanation given to the '*n*th layer' when I first started working on the documentation.
+This is the explanation given to the `*n*th layer` when I first started working on the documentation.
 Later, however, I realize it does not cover all the scenarios where I use this word.

 In the description for `Flip` functions, I wrote:

 > `Namespace::Flip` accepts an operation and flips its *0*th layer and *1*st layer.

-How do we flip nested metafunctions?
+How do we flip metafunctions?
 The previous explanation won't make sense in this scenario.
 To solve this, we need to abstract the notion further.
-I introduce the term 'layer' to capture the sequential characteristic of nested metafunctions.
+I introduce the term 'layer' to capture the sequential characteristic of submetafunctions.
 But what has been sequenced?
 The following illustration might help.